|Title:||Sample reStructuredText PEP Template|

 Note: if you are reading this PEP via the web, you should first grab the text (reStructuredText) source of this PEP in order to complete the steps below.
 DO NOT USE THE HTML FILE AS YOUR TEMPLATE!

-PEP submissions come in a wide variety of forms, not all adhering to the format guidelines set forth below.
-Use this template, in conjunction with the format guidelines below, to ensure that your PEP submission won't get automatically rejected because of form.
+If you intend to submit a PEP, you MUST use this template, in conjunction with the format guidelines below, to ensure that your PEP submission won't get automatically rejected because of form.

-ReStructuredText is offered as an alternative to plaintext PEPs, to allow PEP authors more functionality and expressivity, while maintaining easy readability in the source text.
+ReStructuredText provides PEP authors with useful functionality and expressivity, while maintaining easy readability in the source text.
 The processed HTML form makes the functionality accessible to readers: live hyperlinks, styled text, tables, images, and automatic tables of contents, among other advantages.
-For an example of a PEP marked up with reStructuredText, see PEP 287 .

 To use this template you must first decide whether your PEP is going to be an Informational or Standards Track PEP.
 Most PEPs are Standards Track because they propose a new feature for the Python language or standard library.
 When in doubt, read PEP 1 for details or contact the PEP editors < email@example.com >.